ForgeRock/appAuthHelper/README.md

 >     request a new access token and retry the protected resource
 >     request.

-Thanks to the service worker, you won't have to worry about implementing this retry logic yourself.
-Just make the calls to your APIs and let the service worker handle the tokens.
-For more details on how a service worker accomplishes this, review this article: [Service Workers as an Identity Proxy](./service_workers.md).
+Thanks to the identity proxy, you won't have to worry about implementing this retry logic yourself.
+Just make the calls to your APIs and let the proxy handle the tokens.
+For more details on how the identity proxy accomplishes this, review this article: [Service Workers as an Identity Proxy](./service_workers.md).

 ## Using this library